open-telemetry/opamp-spec/specification.md

 ##### CustomCapabilities.capabilities

 A list of custom capabilities that are supported.
-Each capability should match a capability specified in a supported CustomMessage.
+Each capability is a reverse FQDN with optional version information that uniquely identifies the custom capability and should match a capability specified in a supported CustomMessage.

 #### CustomMessage